The Mining CFSG: Learn best practices in mining geostatistics| Training course

 – Morning – attendees are introduced to methods and supported theory.

 – Afternoon – attendees put their new knowledge into practice with real case studies coming from the industry.
-They will use Isatis.neo Mining Edition, the software solution in geostatistics from our partner Geovariances.
-A senior geostatistician supervises them.
+Under the supervision of a senior geostatistician, they will use Isatis.neo Mining Edition.

-Tuesday evenings and Fridays are dedicated to Personal Projects where participants work on their own dataset.
+Tuesday evenings and Fridays are dedicated to Professional Projects where participants work on their dataset.

 Who should attend